Frequently Asked Questions (FAQs) for Professionals

 - Overexcitability and the Gifted, by Sharon Lind

 - Noteworthy!
-GHF Brochures include
+GHF Brochures available in English and Spanish include:

 - Where Does a Pediatric Doctor Fit in the Care of Gifted Children? by Marianne Kuzujanakis, M.D., M.P.H.